arsantiagolopez/model/README.md

 <h2 id="features">🎯 Features</h2>

 - Get a schedule of all of tomorrow's tennis matches.
-- The schedule includes matches from every tournament, head to head history, home and away odds.
+- The schedule includes matches from every tournament, head-to-head history, home and away odds, etc.
-- Every match includes the players' ranking, surface history, start time, and corresponding odds - moneyline, spreads and totals - in both american and decimal formats.
+- Every match includes the players' ranking, surface history, start time, and corresponding odds - moneyline, spreads and totals - in both American and decimal formats.
-- Click on any odds at any time and toggle between american and decimal odds.
+- Click on any odds at any time and toggle between American and decimal odds.
-- Players form is calculated and visualized, with exact match details and match outcome difficulty graphs.
+- A player's form is calculated and visualized, with exact match details and match outcome difficulty graphs.
 - Section of players playing in their home tournaments.
 - Section of players holding a current game streak.
 - Section of in-form players.
-Multiple parameters taken into account, including opponent's strength, tour level, recent losses.
+Multiple parameters are taken into account, including opponent's strength, tour level and recent losses.
 - Section of player rust.
 Table shows the players with the longest time away from the courts.
 - Section of surface dominance.
 In tennis, players specialize on specific surfaces.
 Table shows the highest differential in records between both players, highlighting the most successful players against the least succesful.
 - ATP/WTA full player ranking tables.